Apollo

 Council rangers and police enforce anti-camping regulations somewhat sporadically within Brisbane.
 However, in desirable tourist destinations—especially the Sunshine Coast and Airlie Beach—stringent enforcement entails early morning interrogations and midnight patrols.

-About half a dozen holiday parks offer paid campsites in Brisbane.
-The closest reputable option is Brisbane Holiday Village, a 15-minute drive from the CBD.
-If you’d rather camp in a tranquil natural setting, try the Karingal Scout Campsite instead—it’s 35 minutes from the CBD.
+About half a dozen RV parks offer paid campsites in Brisbane.
+The closest reputable option is Brisbane Holiday Village, a 15-minute drive from downtown.
+If you’d rather camp in a tranquil natural setting, try the Karingal Scout Campsite instead—it’s 35 minutes from downtown.

 Hugh Muntz Park and Tully Memorial Park both offer designated free camping on the outskirts of the city.
 Expect to drive 30-40 minutes to get downtown.